DevEzro/Dolphine-Controller-Profiles/README.md

 Of course all this mapping can be personalized as you want.
 This is only my personalized and confortable map and I hope it can be usefull for someone :).
 ----------------------------------------------------------------------------------------------------

+THIS CONTROL MAPPING IS MADE AND EXPLAINED TAKING FOR GRANTED THAT YOU ARE SELECCTING YOUR CORRECT DEVICE UP IN THE LEFT CORNER OF THE CONTROL DIALOG WINDOW

 >--------------------------------------------------------------------------
 MARIO KART WII (Imitates Mario Kart 8 Deluxe Controls)
 - WIIMOTE -> SWITCH PRO CONTROLLER